What’s a compensation measure?

 Periods of supervised practice must be undertaken at an approved Irish healthcare facility.
 You will be able to choose from a list of hospitals matched to the division of the Register you are applying to and approved by NMBI.

-The minimum timeframe to complete an adaptation period is 6 weeks.
-However, that period may be extended to 12 weeks and beyond if required.
+The training during adaptation period should be provided through a combination of theoretical and clinical modules.
+The minimum timeframe to complete the clinical learning component of an adaptation period is 6 weeks (in addition to any introduction and other theoretical learning).
+The period to complete the clinical component may be extended to 12 weeks and beyond if required.

 Further information on adaptation periods